Erasmus+ Opportunities - Incoming Students

 ОБЩЕЖИТИЯ АУБ, УЛ. СВОБОДА БЪЧВАРОВА

 Another option is to send you a taxi to pick you up from the airport.
-It will cost around 40 Euro.
-If you would like to request a taxi for you, please send an email to the AUBG Transportation Office to email@example.com.
-In the e-mail please, indicate the details of your flight – flight number, exact arrival date and time.
-As soon as they receive your request they will check if there is another student arriving at the same time, so that you can share the taxi and of course the charge for it.
+It will cost around 45 Euro.
+If you would like to request a taxi for you, please send an email to the AUBG Transportation Office to email@example.com with the following information: date and time of your arrival; number of your flight and on which Terminal you are arriving; number of people travelling.
+As soon as they receive your request they will check if there is another student arriving at the same time so that you can share the taxi and of course the charge for it.
+Then you will receive further information regarding the price of transportation and ways of payment.
 This is the easiest and the most comfortable way to arrive in Blagoevgrad.

 2. If you are going to travel by bus or train to Sofia:

-AUBG course schedule and additional course information for Fall semester 2018 is expected to be available in the middle of November 2018.
+AUBG course schedule and additional course information for the spring semester 2021 is expected to be available in the middle of November 2020.
 It will be communicated with you via email.

 The schedule will also be posted here.